set-soft/sd_webui_rx5500/README.md

 The installation is simple, but can be tricky for AMD boards.
 Using a docker image allows to solve various common problems.

 The amount of misleading instructions and bloated installs is notable.
-AMD seems to be focused in the servers applications of ROCm, so they don't spend eough resources to help regular users.
+AMD seems to be focused on the servers applications of ROCm, so they don't spend eough resources to help regular users.

 ### Optimizations and options

-If you take a look at the original [Stable Diffusion v1](https://github.com/CompVis/stable-diffusion) you'll see it says: *runs on a GPU with at least 10GB VRAM* And in fast this code doesn't even work on an RX5500XT with 8 GB.
+If you take a look at the original [Stable Diffusion v1](https://github.com/CompVis/stable-diffusion) you'll see it says: *runs on a GPU with at least 10GB VRAM*, and in the fast mode this code doesn't even work on an RX5500XT with 8 GB.
 So memory requirements are very important.
 You can currently run it on 4 GB, and even some report success with 2 GB (not for RX5500XT).
 A number of options has important impact on the memory usage and performance.
 Here are some thing you may need to know.